threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### When I boot a 3node in UEFI mode, it gets stuck at Initializing Network Device, is there a way to fix this?
+### When I boot a 3node in UEFI mode, it gets stuck at: Initializing Network Device, is there a way to fix this?

 Usually, booting the 3node in BIOS mode instead of UEFI mode fixes this issue.